rishubhpar/PreciseControl/README.md

                 </div>
 <br>

-**TL;DR: Intergrating a unique individual into the pre-trained diffusion model with:**
+**TL;DR: Embedding a unique individual into the pre-trained diffusion model with:**

 ✅ Single image personalization in a few minutes
-✅ Fine-grained attribute control with background preservation ✅ Generate and interact with other (new person) concepts &nbsp;&nbsp;&nbsp;&nbsp;
+✅ Fine-grained attribute control with background preservation
+✅ Generate and interact with other (new person) concepts &nbsp;&nbsp;&nbsp;&nbsp;
 ✅ Realistic composition of two faces with high quality identity preservation and selective attribute control </br>